TheOdinProject/curriculum/nodeJS/express/controllers.md

 In this example, the `getUserById` function is a controller that handles a specific action related to retrieving a user by their ID.
 Let's break down what's happening in this controller:

-1. The controller extracts the userId from the request parameters (req.params.id).
-This assumes that the route is defined with a parameter, such as /users/:id.
+1. The controller extracts the userId from the request parameters (`req.params.id`).
+This assumes that the parameter is defined with a route, such as `/users/:id`.
 1. It then invokes a database query function `someDBQueryToGetUser` to retrieve the user data based on the userId.
-1. If the user is not found `!user`, the controller sends a response with a 404 status code and the message `User not found` using `res.status(404).send(...)`.
-It then returns to exit the controller function, in order to not invoke any other logic in the controller, because again sending responses do not stop the function execution.
+1. If the user is not found (`!user`), the controller sends a response with a 404 status code and the message `User not found`, using `res.status(404).send(...)`.
+It then returns from the controller function in order to not invoke any other logic in the controller, because sending a response does not stop the function execution itself.
-1. If the user is found, the controller sends a response with a 200 status code and the message `User found: ${user.name}` using `res.status(200).send(...)`.
+1. If the user is found, the controller sends a response with a 200 status code and the message `User found: ${user.name}`, using `res.status(200).send(...)`.
 This assumes that the user object has a name property.

 Very simple right?

 ### Handling errors

 When building robust applications, it's crucial to handle errors gracefully within your application.
 By implementing proper error handling, you can provide meaningful error responses to the client and prevent your application from crashing unexpectedly.
-And as we know errors may occur during async operations and we are not exactly handling that in our previous code snippets.
+And as we know, errors may occur during async operations, and we are not exactly handling that in our previous code snippets.
 Let's see what we can do to handle these possibilities.

 #### try/catch